 Before getting started, it is important to know that a particular type of leather cannot be rated the best or worst, even more so when comparisons are made among themselves.
 For example, cowhide may be considered tough and rugged while lambskin may be soft to the touch.

 In no way can one be termed better than the other as all of the leather types have their pros and cons alike.
 It also depends on the type of product being discussed that may have a different need or is of a specific preference to the owner that also shifts the pendulum in a certain direction.
 All in all, it is a subjective area that is subject to change.

-With cowhide, function and fashion go hand in hand and is mostly purchased by males as opposed to females.
-Then again it may be a personal preference rather than a gender specific one, which again is a matter of opinion.
+With cowhide, function and fashion go hand in hand and are mostly purchased by males as opposed to females.
+Then again it may be a personal preference rather than a gender-specific one, which again is a matter of opinion.

-As far as thickness goes, cowhide has different weights and thickness but on the whole it is stronger and more durable, which is an added advantage to its good looks.
+As far as thickness goes, cowhide has different weights and thicknesses but on the whole, it is stronger and more durable, which is an added advantage to its good looks.

-Sheepskin is greatly preferred by people as it is soft, smooth and very light weight.
-It is also greatly desirable as it is stretchable and it adjusts to the shape of body with use.
+Sheepskin leather is greatly preferred by people as it is soft, smooth, and very lightweight.
+It is also greatly desirable as it is stretchable and it adjusts to the shape of the body with use.

-Aside from being used for women leather jackets, hats, gloves and boots, the fleece of sheep has excellent insulation properties and is resistant to flames and static electricity.
+Aside from being used for women’s leather jackets, hats, gloves and boots, the fleece of sheep has excellent insulation properties and is resistant to flames and static electricity.